 It was time for them to increase their impact and profitability and get their life back without sacrificing growth!

-They also went granular on evaluating their P&L statement.
-Their coaches thoroughly guided them on what key factors to look for and how to proceed to hit their goals successfully.
+They also went granular on evaluating their P&L statement to make better business decisions.
+The coaches showed them how to assess their statements, which key factors to look for, and how to move forward to hit their goals successfully.
+By accurately tracking their inventory, they were able to get bulk discounts on supplies, eliminate redundant buying decisions, and pocket more profit.
 Tiffany said…

-With clarity, they also realized how having “affordable” pricing was actually hurting their handmade jewelry business, as was reflected in their P&L statements.
+With clarity, they also realized how having “affordable” pricing was actually hurting their handmade jewelry business, as reflected in their P&L statements.
+After an in-depth pricing analysis with our coaches, they raised their prices to align with the value they deliver using the formula from our program.
+As a result, their profitability and revenue increased without producing more products.
+Tiffany says…

 “I think raising our prices was a hard thing for us to do.
 We were super nervous about it yet, but in the end, like it was the right thing to do.
 And it benefited us for sure.”